HSley13/chatApp-Server/README.md

     ------

     TO DO
-    --- Store the Files within the Database or a folder on the PC.
+    --- Store the Files and Voice within the Database to still be available when log in or off Your account.
-    --- Implement Voice note feature and List it in the conversation.
     --- Group Chats.
     --- Finish the database's configuration.
     ---